-Students seeking Teacher Certification in History (through the School of Education) must take HIS 4000 as part of the major.
-Students seeking teacher certification in history should see the School of Education section of the catalog for specific courses required.
+Students seeking Teacher Certification in History (through the School of Education) must take HIS 4000 as part of the major; students seeking Social Studies certifications must take HIS 4001.
+Interested students should see the School of Education section of the catalog for a specific list of courses required for this degree program, including the General Education Curriculum requirements.